-- (1) Does the individual have IRS debt or outstanding Federal student loan debts?
-If so, have IRS approved installment agreements or repayment plans been provided along with evidence of current compliance with the agreement or plan? - (2) Does the information listed in the "Notes Payable to Banks and Others" line item equal the "Current Balance" listings in Section 2? - (3) If an individual has an obligation that is payable to the business, is it listed as debt on his or her SBA Form 413? - (4) Does the SBA Form 413 reflect debts from banks, finance companies, etc., in Section 2 and/or 7?
+- (3) If an individual has an obligation that is payable to the business, is it listed as debt on his or her SBA Form 413? - (4) Does the SBA Form 413 reflect debts from banks, finance companies, etc., in Section 2 and/or 7?
 If large, obtain additional information.
 What were the funds used for?
 If applicable, ensure the asset(s) associated with the debt is included on the SBA Form 413.

-34. How Does a BOS Review the Partnership Agreement?
+31. How Does a BOS Review the Partnership Agreement?